bobbingwide/oik-types/README.md

 Requires oik base plugin version 2.1-alpha or above and oik-fields v1.19 or above

 ## Changelog
+# 2.2.0
+* Fixed: Avoid Notice when is_home is called incorrectly #24
+* Fixed: Avoid warning adding new type #22
+* Tested: With WordPress 5.9.2 and WordPress Multi Site
+* Tested: With PHP 8.0
+* Tested: With PHPUnit 9

 # 2.1.0
 * Changed: Use latest version of labels #21
 * Tested: With WordPress 5.8.1 and WordPress Multi Site